Aigerim-Zh/Bikesharing/README.md

 ### Checkout Times by Gender
 ![](https://github.com/Aigerim-Zh/Bikesharing/blob/main/Visualizations/Checkout_Times_by_Gender.png)

 From the graph, we can see all three genders tend to checkout in less than one hour.
-It also illustrates that male-identifying users bike much more than female and unknown genders.
+It also illustrates that male-identifying users have significantly more bike trips than female and unknown genders.

 ## Trips by Weekday for Each Hour